 4. Smart Behavioral Retargeting and Lookalike Advertising

-Integration with Facebook Ads, Google Ads, Google Analytics, and Doubleclick enables you to leverage insights from Bloomreach to run powerful acquisition and retention (lookalike) campaigns outside of your website.
+Integration with Facebook Ads, Google Ads, Google Analytics, and Doubleclick enables you to leverage insights and run powerful acquisition and retention (lookalike) campaigns outside of your website.

 Read This Next: Weird Fish Increases Facebook Ads Revenue by 82% With Bloomreach

 Create different recommendation models such as “similar products” or “customers also bought” and deliver the best shopping experience to drive engagement, increase brand loyalty, and sell, up-sell, or cross-sell your products or services.